 Yes.
 Nitrifying bacteria are photosensitive when they are free-floating.
 Keep the lights off for the first 48 hours to help them settle.

-How do I know if the bacteria arrived Dead on Arrival?
+How do I know if my bottled bacteria is dead?

 Does starter bacteria work for emergencies?